nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 All applications that access a Google API must be registered through the `Google Cloud Console <https://console.developers.google.com/>`_.
-Follow along carefully because the Google is a bit of a maze and it's easy to get lost.
+Follow along carefully because the Google interface is a bit of a maze and it's easy to get lost.

 .. note:: Your ownCloud server must have a registered domain name and be accessible over the Internet; Google Drive will not connect to a LAN-only